wikimedia/analytics-reportupdater/test/locally/README.md

 datastores, testing locally is just a convenience.

-1. Clone the reportupdater query repository that you want to test, like: limn-language-data, limn-multimedia-data, limn-mobile-data, etc. Look at the `config.yaml` file to get the database host the queries connect to.
+1. Clone the reportupdater query repository that you want to test, like: limn-language-data, limn-mobile-data, etc. Look at the `config.yaml` file to get the database host the queries connect to.
 Possible values are: s1-analytics-slave.eqiad.wmnet, analytics-store.eqiad.wmnet, etc.

 2. Create an ssh tunnel to that host using the script `ssh` in this directory.
 Edit the script if necessary to replace the host you want to connect to.